The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Results

 Additionally, we created equivalent diagnostic diagrams for the lines detected in ch3-short (see Fig.~\ref{FigAp:LineRatios_Ch3-short}).
-In particular, based on the results from Fig.~\ref{Fig:HistogramRatiosImportance}, the most relevant lines that can be used in both data cubes are H$_{2} S(2)$/[Ne\,II] and H$_{2} S(2)$/PAH$_{12.7\mu m}$.
+In particular, based on the results from Fig.~\ref{Fig:HistogramRatiosImportance}, the most relevant lines that can be used in both data cubes are H$_{2}$ S(2)/[Ne\,II] and H$_{2}$ S(2)/PAH$_{12.7\mu m}$.
 The clusters associated with SF regions, such as those of NGC\,7469 or M\,83, are found in the lower left part of the diagram, while those associated with AGNs, such as the nuclei, are in the upper right part.
-Similarly to what was found for ch3-all (see Fig.~\ref{Fig:LineRatios1}), we see a bi-modality with this diagram, that seems to be able to separate between both SF and AGN ionised regions.
+Similarly to what was found for ch3-all (see Fig.~\ref{Fig:LineRatios1}), we see a bi-modality with this diagram, that seems to be able to separate between both SF and AGN ionised regions, although with a large composite region.